 - Valid United States passport.

-- Certification of eligibility to marry, such as death or divorce certificates for prior marriages, or certificate of no record of marriage from prior U.S. state of residence translated into Spanish and authenticated by a Bolivian Consul in the United States.
+- Certification of eligibility to marry, such as death or divorce certificates for prior marriages, or certificate of no record of marriage from prior U.S. state of residence apostilled by the U.S. Department of State Authentications Office.
+These documents need to be translated to Spanish and then notarized by a Bolivian Consul in the United States.

 - Proof of three months continuous residence in Bolivia.
 This can be waived at the discretion of the local official.